Contact us for an initial consultation. We’ll work with your team to help secure your data and reduce your risk.

 The average lost business cost from a data breach is approximately $3.8M, according to studies done by IBM.
 Healthcare organizations and their business associates that create, store, transmit, or receive electronic PHI (ePHI) often use this data for some of the secondary purposes listed above.
 There is very convincing financial business case made for these organizations to anonymize and de-identify ePHI when using it for secondary purposes because improper anonymization or lack of anonymization can be very costly and contribute to data breaches.

-While external criminal attack is always a concerning source of data breach, studies have shown that the majority of data breaches are a result of criminal or negligent insiders (employees, contractors or other third parties) causing data breaches as a result of their malicious or careless actions.
+While external cyber-attacks are always a concern with data breaches, studies have shown that the majority of data breaches are a result of negligence of internal team members, employee’s, vendors and contractors, or other third parties.
+This negligence happens because of malicious or careless actions.
 According to a 2015 study funded by IBM, the root cause of data breaches occurred based on the following percentages:

-Some industries have higher average data breach cost than others.
-The overall mean data breach cost across all industries is $154 per effected individual.
-However, heavily regulated industries such as healthcare, education, pharmaceutical and financial services have a per individual data breach cost substantially above the overall mean:
+Some industries have even higher damaging costs associated with data breaches.
+The overall data breach costs across all industries is $154 per affected individual.
+However, heavily regulated industries such as healthcare, education, pharmaceutical and financial services have a per individual data breach cost substantially above the overall average.
+For example:

 Some of these costs include the cost of breach notification in notifying your patients, customers, or employees, the loss of your database records, and the lost business costs.
 You may also experience a loss in customer churn from higher than normal turnover of customers, increased customer acquisition costs to gain new customers back, reputation and PR losses in your marketplace, and diminished good will.
 Not to mention, penalties from regulators performing HIPAA audits and inspections will impact your organization ultimately because of a lack of healthy anonymization and de-identification practices.